 - People in Montreal are a stylish bunch but they're not stupid about it.
 Come winter, locals wear appropriate footwear and clothing.
 Sidewalks can be extremely slippery and may not always get shoveled or have sand or salt added for grip.
 Wear boots or warm, weatherproof hikers.

 - Montreal's Underground City is a welcome escape from the cold.
-This network of underground paths connect major centres in downtown Montreal and include shops, restaurants, subway stations, hotel entrances and more.
+This network of underground paths connect major centers in downtown Montreal and include shops, restaurants, subway stations, hotel entrances and more.